 Being diagnosed with non-Hodgkin or Hodgkin lymphoma can be overwhelming.
-For expert, compassionate lymphoma treatments in Virginia, you can count on UVA Health.
+For expert, compassionate lymphoma treatment in Virginia, you can count on UVA Health.
 We have decades of experience in treating lymphoma and other cancers that grow in blood cells.

 We use our experience and the latest discoveries to provide breakthrough treatments, personalized for you.